Module 2: The Consumption of Information

 Projection Bias refers to the error of assuming that others share one’s beliefs or feelings.

 These biases are but a handful of all the recognized cognitive biases, but being aware of them will assist in the task of evaluating resources for credibility, timeliness, and authority.
-Compensating for one’s cognitive biases is not at all an easy task, but the crucial first step is simply to be aware that they exist.
+Compensating for one’s cognitive biases is not at all an easy task, because they happen pre-consciously.
+But the crucial first step is simply to be aware that they exist.
 The second step is to create a rubric by which to judge all sources.
 The rubric once created should be read and understood to such a degree that its application becomes practically automatic.
 Evenly applying standards to research in an a priori manner typically yields the best results.

 The Impact of Culture on Information